Posted by Darryl Payne in Things To Do

 Get out your knitwear and grab a mug of cider - October means it's time for the Smokey Mountain Harvest Festival in Gatlinburg.
 This festival includes Oktoberfest at Ober Gatlinburg, the Gatlinburg Craftsmen's Fair, Ripley's Haunted Adventure, Shocktober at the Iris Theater, and more fun fall events around town.

-Take Part in Tradition With Christmas at Dixie Stampede
+Take Part in Tradition With Christmas at Dolly Parton's Stampede

-Christmas at Dixie is a local tradition that truly kicks off the holiday season.
-The Dixie Stampede Arena is transformed with lights, falling snow, evergreens, and poinsettias, and features holiday-themed performances, games and a four-course meal.
+Christmas at Dolly Parton's Stampede is a local tradition that truly kicks off the holiday season.
+The Stampede Arena is transformed with lights, falling snow, evergreens, and poinsettias, and features holiday-themed performances, games and a four-course meal.

 See the Sparkle at Winter Magic Trolley Ride of Lights and Winterfest